Know Your Pushkar Camel Fair 2019

 - Pilgrimage in Lake Pushkar & at Brahma Temple (the final day)

 Surrounded by 52 bathing ghats, Lake Pushkar is the heart of this small town as a pilgrimage center.
 By the end of Pushkar Camel Fair comes a holy day called Kartik Purnima celebrated on the full moon day.
-It is when countless Hindu faithful dressed in colorful attire, from far or near, bathe in the sanctified Lake Pushkar at dawn to wash away the deadliest sins before they visit the only Brahma Temple (devoted to god of creation) in the world to receive blessings.
+It is when countless Hindu faithful dressed in colorful attire, from far or near, bathe in the sanctified Lake Pushkar at dawn to wash away the deadliest sins before they visit the only Brahma Temple (devoted to the god of creation) in the world to receive blessings.

 - Other traditional entertainment (throughout the fair)